-Following these top financial influencers on social media is one of the simplest ways for individuals and small company owners to stay up-to-date with the financial industry.
-We’ve compiled a list of must-follow small business instagram influencers.
+Following small business influencers on Instagram is one of the simplest ways for individuals and small company owners to stay up-to-date with the financial industry.

 #01.
 Chris Brogan